I. What does informed consent mean in the human subject research context?

 Generally, the IRB requires consent to be documented by a written consent form that includes all the required elements, and all appropriate optional elements, approved by the IRB prior to use.
 An IRB approved consent document will contain the date of IRB approval.
 Unless the need for consent is waived by the IRB, the written consent form must be reviewed with the participant (or the participant's representative), and signed and dated by the participant or the participant's representative before any research procedures (including screening) or research data collection can begin.
 The consent form should also be signed and dated by the individual who obtains the participant’s consent.

-The IRB may approve a request for oral consent for non-FDA regulated studies under two circumstances:
+The IRB may approve a request for a waiver of documentation of consent for non-FDA regulated studies under three circumstances:

 - The only record linking the participant to the research would be the consent document and, the principal risk to the participant would be potential harm resulting from a breach of confidentiality.
 In this case, each participant will be asked if he/she wants documentation linking him/her to the research and the participant’s wishes will govern; or

-- The research presents no more than minimal risk to the participants and involves no procedures for which written consent is normally required outside of the research context.
+- The research presents no more than minimal risk to the participants and involves no procedures for which written consent is normally required outside of the research context; or,

 For FDA-regulated studies, waiver of documentation is only permitted if the JHM study presents no more than minimal risk (second bullet above).

-If the IRB approves an oral consent process, the IRB may require the investigator to provide participants with a written statement regarding the research.
+If the IRB grants a waiver of documentation of consent, it may require the investigator to provide participants with a written statement regarding the research.
 Such a document requires IRB approval.

 D. Describing the Informed Consent Process in a Research Application